joakimk/pipeline/README.md

 It can be deployed to heroku but there are no instructions yet.

-The tool used to report build status isn't part of this repo yet.
+The tool used to report build status isn't part of this repo yet (but you can probably build your own quite quickly, see API docs below).

 ## How it looks